Man with knife stabs at least 10 on Tokyo train, starts fire | Law-Order

 Man with knife stabs at least 10 on Tokyo train, starts fire

-A man brandishing a knife on a Tokyo commuter train car on Sunday stabbed several passengers before setting a fire, police said.NHK public television said at least 10 passengers were injured, including one seriously.The attacker, only identified as a man in his 20s, was arrested on the spot and is being investigated, NHK said.
+A man brandishing a knife on a Tokyo commuter train on Sunday stabbed several passengers before starting a fire, police said.NHK public television said at least 10 passengers were injured, including one seriously.The attacker, only identified as a man in his 20s, was arrested on the spot and was being investigated on suspicion of attempted murder, NHK said.
+The suspect later told police that he wanted to attack women who looked happy.

 - Country: